OSGeo/gdal/gdal/doc/source/development/rfc/rfc56_millisecond_precision.rst

 This modifies the C/C++ API and ABI.

-Output of above mentionned drivers will now include milliseconds if a DateTime/Time field has such precision.
+Output of above mentioned drivers will now include milliseconds if a DateTime/Time field has such precision.

 Related ticket